 Research Training Group (RTG) 1870: Bacterial Respiratory Infections

 Analysis of how bacteria maintain fitness while changing their environmental niches and resist attacks by the host immune system requires interdisciplinary efforts and state-of-the-art technologies.
-Here we will assess the regulation and expression of virulence factors, explore OMICs signatures of bacteria and host cells during colonization and infection, determine structure-function relationships of surface-exposed lipoproteins and transporters, and study mechanisms of immune defence.
-Specific added value will be derived from comparing the three bacterial species in the same experimental systems, to identify shared or unique molecular mechanisms employed to meet the challenges of proliferating in a respiratory environment.
+Here we assessed the regulation and expression of virulence factors, explored OMICs signatures of bacteria and host cells during colonization and infection, determined structure-function relationships of surface-exposed lipoproteins and transporters, and studied mechanisms of immune defence.
+Specific added value were derived from comparing the three bacterial species in the same experimental systems, to identify shared or unique molecular mechanisms employed to meet the challenges of proliferating in a respiratory environment.